kindofclever/ts-react-fullstack/README.md

 # Happy-Puppy-App

+## Current Situation

+I still have problems in the deployed version, even though locally everything works as expected...

 ## Fullstack app created with typeScript, NodeJS, express and React.

 React Puppies app and Puppies API with Typescript